 you can't be a good mom or dad when you're stressed out, no matter how positive your intentions.

-stress is partly what happens to us, but mostly our reaction to it.
+is partly what happens to us, but mostly our reaction to it.
 Each of us has a responsibility as a parent to manage our own stress.
-After all,
+After all, do you

 A three pronged approach works best: